zeroluck/docs/sources/integrate/inbound-saml.md

 * Fill up the form with the information below:

     * ID: The entityID of the remote ID/ADFS

-        - Example: `https:<hostname_of_gluu_server>/idp/shibboleth` - Friendly Name: Anything you want - Metadata URL: Keep it blank, we will upload metadata - Metadata Timeout: Keep it as it is. - Metadata File: Download metadata of remote IDP/ADFS and upload that XML file. - Example: `wget -c https:<hostname_of_gluu_server>/idp/shibboleth`
+        - Example: `https:<hostname_of_gluu_server>/idp/shibboleth`

+    * Friendly Name: Anything you want

+    * Metadata URL: Keep it blank, we will upload metadata

+    * Metadata Timeout: Keep it as it is.

+    * Metadata File: Download metadata of remote IDP/ADFS and upload that XML file.

+        - Example: The metadata for Gluu IdP can be downloaded using `wget -c https:<hostname_of_gluu_server>/idp/shibboleth`

-    * Trust Certificate File: Grab the SAML cert from remote IDP/ADFS and upload that x509 crt.
+    * Trust Certificate File: Grab the SAML cert from remote IDP/ADFS and upload that x509 crt

-        - Example: You will get the SAML cert from Gluu Server's metadata link or available inside /etc/certs/shibIDP.crt
+        - Example: You will get the SAML cert from Gluu Server's metadata link or available inside `/etc/certs/shibIDP.crt`

-   * NameIDFormat: SAML2 URI if remote IDP is a Gluu Server.
+    * NameIDFormat: SAML2 URI if remote IDP is a Gluu Server

-        - Example: `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`
+        - Example: `urn:oasis:names:tc:SAML:2.0:nameid-format:transient'

 * Restart tomcat service: 'service tomcat restart' from Gluu Server container